Is Vanguard a Scam?

 Website

-These include an order ticket with four order types (market, limit, stop, and stop limit) and two duration choices (day and GTC).
-The trade ticket shows bid, ask, volume, and last trade in real time.
-And there are links at the top of the ticket that describe the order types available and discuss how to place a trade.
-Somewhat surprisingly, there are discrete choices for sell short and buy to cover.
+You get an order ticket with four types of orders (market, limit, stop, and stop limit) and two time choices (day and GTC).
+The order ticket shows bid, ask, volume, and last trade in real time.
+There are links at the top of the ticket to explain the order types and how to trade.
+There are also buttons for selling short and buying to cover.

-Charts on Vanguard’s website are rather basic.
-A graph cannot be displayed the full width of the screen, and there are only ten years of price data.
-There are just a handful of technical studies and no drawing tools at all.
-Despite these weaknesses, there are four plot styles, and a graph can be compared to any security.
+Charts on Vanguard’s website are basic.
+You can’t make a graph fill the whole screen, and it only shows up to ten years of price data.
+There are just a few technical studies and no drawing tools.
+Still, you can choose from four chart styles and compare the graph to other securities.

-There is no trade bar or browser platform on the Vanguard website, and these are probably the two biggest weaknesses.
-Nevertheless, there is a watchlist, and alerts can be enabled for a security.
+There is no trade bar or browser-based trading platform on Vanguard’s website, which is a big downside.
+There is a watchlist, and you can set up alerts for a security.

 Mobile App

-Although we weren’t overly impressed with Vanguard’s website, its mobile app is on an even lower level.
-Charts for stocks are completely absent, and in fact, there are no stock profiles at all.
-There are profiles for Vanguard funds, and these have charts with zero tools.
+While Vanguard’s website is simple, the mobile app is even more limited.
+There are no charts for stocks, and there are no stock profiles.
+There are profiles for Vanguard funds, but those have charts with no tools.

-Submitting an actual order is problematic for stocks and ETFS for the sheer fact that Vanguard hasn’t added a trade ticket for these assets.
-There is an order page that says, “Sorry, we haven’t gotten to this yet.”
+You can’t place orders for stocks or ETFs on the app because Vanguard hasn’t added an order ticket for those.
+Instead, you get a page that says, “Sorry, we haven’t gotten to this yet.”

-The watchlist and alerts section we found on the website do not make appearances on the mobile app.
-It goes without saying that there are no advanced tools on the app for other activities, such as mobile check deposit, video news, or social networking.
+The watchlist and alerts that are on the website are not available on the mobile app.
+There are also no advanced features on the app, like mobile check deposit, video news, or social features.

 Other Software

-Vanguard does not have any other software to report on.
-There is no desktop platform, smartwatch app, iMessage, or Amazon Echo skill.
+Vanguard does not have any other software.
+There is no desktop platform, smartwatch app, iMessage, or Amazon Echo support.

 Pricing

-Although Vanguard hasn’t managed to deliver very much thus far, it thankfully doesn’t charge much, either.
-Self-directed accounts have no fees or minimums when they sign up for e-delivery of statements and other account documents.
-Plus, they get zero-commission trading on stocks and ETFs.
+Vanguard doesn’t charge much in fees.
+Self-directed accounts have no fees or minimums if you choose e-delivery of documents.
+You also get commission-free trading for stocks and ETFs.

-Option trades in small accounts will have a per-contract fee of $1.
-Some bond trades, although not all, will also have commissions.
-Trades of transaction-fee mutual funds will cost either $20 or $8, depending on total investments made into Vanguard funds.
+Options trades in small accounts have a $1 fee per contract.
+Some bond trades also have fees.
+Mutual funds that have transaction fees cost either $20 or $8, depending on how much you invest in Vanguard funds.

-Advisory accounts eliminate commissions altogether, although they have minimums and annual fees.
-The robo service costs up to 0.20% per annum.
-The first 90 days are free.
-It does have a $3,000 deposit requirement.
+Advisory accounts don’t charge trading fees, but they do have account minimums and yearly fees.
+The robo-advisor costs up to 0.20% per year, with the first 90 days free and a $3,000 minimum deposit.

-The old-school service has a variety of fees and minimums, depending on the package chosen.
-The most common subscription requires $50,000 and costs 0.30%.
-The wealth management service requires a very steep $5 million to begin but will only cost 0.05% for accounts over $25 million.
+Traditional advisory accounts have different fees and minimums, depending on the package.
+The most common service needs $50,000 to start and costs 0.30%.
+The wealth management service has a high $5 million minimum but costs just 0.05% for accounts over $25 million.

 Margin Borrowing

-Self-directed accounts at Vanguard can trade using cash or margin.
-Unfortunately, the broker’s software doesn’t display margin details like maintenance requirement or number of shares available for shorting.
+Self-directed accounts at Vanguard can use cash or margin.
+But the platform does not show margin details like maintenance requirements or how many shares are available for short selling.

 Debit Balance